 - strengthen and clarify the law to ensure employers understand they need to protect staff against harassment from clients, customers and other third parties.

-The consultation will close in October 2019.
+The consultation closed October 2019.

 Following the Equalities and Women Committee's review of sexual harassment in the workplace, the government's response confirms that they will consult on the introduction of a statutory Code of Practice on sexual harassment.
 The Code will be used to help understanding of, and demonstrating proactive action in relation to, the reasonable steps to prevent harassment occurring at work.
 A mandatory uplift on compensation will not be introduced alongside the Code, and the government will monitor how tribunals take account of the Code in future compensation awards.